LCC-CIT/Beginning-iOS-Development-with-CSharp/Chapter-6/README.md

 ### Chapter 6: ViewSwticher
-This project uses just code (no NavigationController or Segue) to switch between two views, a blue view and a red view.
+This project uses just code (no NavigationController or Segue) to switch between two scenes, one with a blue view background and a yellow background.

 Note: This app is just one app in the Beginning-iOS-Development-with-CSharp repository.
 To get the source code for this app you will need to clone or download the entire repository.